Pokémon Company releases cooking videos featuring Pikachu and Jigglypuff

 The Pokémon Company released a three-episode cooking series on YouTube titled Sweet Winter With Pokémon, where Charmander, Psyduck, Jigglypuff and Pikachu join the host to prepare sweet treats.
 While the first episode was released on 15 February, the last one was aired on 22 February.

-Fans of baking and the cartoon will love the day-in-life-themed videos, as they showcase a mix of real-world footage with CG-generated Pokémon.
+Fans of the cartoon and baking will love the day-in-life-themed videos, as they showcase a mix of real-world footage with CG-generated Pokémon.

 What does the first episode include?